allthroughthenight/allthroughthenight.github.io/_posts/2027-01-01-what-i-learned-this-year.md

 [Give Django your time and money, not your tokens](https://www.better-simple.com/django/2026/03/16/give-django-your-time-and-money/): Lorem ipsum

 [If you thought the speed of writing code was your problem - you have bigger problems](https://andrewmurphy.io/blog/if-you-thought-the-speed-of-writing-code-was-your-problem-you-have-bigger-problems): lorem ipsum.

+[Bored of eating your own dogfood?
+Try smelling your own farts!](https://shkspr.mobi/blog/2026/03/bored-of-eating-your-own-dogfood-try-smelling-your-own-farts/): An extentsion of [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) and just show your peers what it's like using the product.

 # Articles